Landjäger.ch

 William Tell

 William Tell is one of the best-known and most important figures in Swiss history and folklore.
-This legendary figure symbolizes the fight for freedom and independence and has a firm place in the collective consciousness of the Swiss people.
+This legendary figure symbolizes the fight for freedom and independence and has become an integral part of the collective consciousness of the Swiss people.
+Swiss population (Swiss Confederate) a firm place.
 Here are ten interesting facts about William Tell.

 Facts about William Tell